-The Indian electronics industry heavily relies on the imports from China.
-It sources a wide range of electronics raw materials, components and related goods from China.
-In fact, around 75% to 85% of the value of electronic components used in smartphones and televisions are sourced in India from China.
-Going by the statistics, the electronic goods imported from China to India stood at Rs.
+Furthermore, the Indian electronics industry heavily relies on imports from China.
+That being the case, it sources a wide range of electronics raw materials, components, and related goods from China.
+In fact, India sources around 75% to 85% of the value of electronic components used in smartphones and televisions from China.
+Moreover, if we go by the statistics, the electronic goods imported from China to India stood at Rs.
 1,48,555 crore in 2015-16.
-This accounts for around 55% of India’s total hardware imports.
-The figure saw a rise of Rs.
+Hence, this accounts for around 55% of India’s total hardware imports.
+Though, the figure saw a rise of Rs.
 2,06,086 crore in 2017-18.
-While, in 2018-19, the total electronic goods imported from China to India were Rs 1,59,165 crore.
+Whereas, in 2018-19, the total electronic goods imported from China to India were Rs 1,59,165 crore.

-With coronavirus pandemic, most of the manufacturing units in China are either closed or working with reduced capacities.
-One thing to note here is, several Chinese component makers have hiked prices by 2-3% owing to the supply shortages.
-The prices could further go up if the situation does not come under control.
+As a consequence of the coronavirus pandemic, most of the manufacturing units in China are either closed or working with reduced capacities.
+Not only this but several Chinese component makers have hiked prices by 2-3% owing to supply shortages.
+Conversely, the prices could further go up if the situation does not come under control.
 However, there is a positive outlook with the hope that the effects of the pandemic would ease in the coming time and the manufacturing units in China would ramp up their production.
-This would mean, an overall positive picture for the Indian electronics industry as well.
+Hence. this would mean, an overall positive picture for the Indian electronics industry as well.